 “BTTF was originally a Sci-Fi movie with some jokes tossed in, so that was how Stoltz played it.”

-If you read the 1984 screenplay, there is nothing in it that suggests that his acting was deviating from what the two Bobs had written.
-They weren’t counting on people actually going out of their way to see for themselves what dictations that Eric had supposedly failed in bringing to life.
+If you read the 1984 screenplay, there is nothing that suggests that he was deviating from what the Bobs had written.
+They weren’t counting on people going out of their way to read what dictations that Eric supposedly failed in bringing to life.
 For example, Eric allegedly didn’t understand why Marty would fall when trying to put on his pants.
-This wasn’t in the ’84 script.
-Lea Thompson lied about this because she was following the company line.
+This wasn’t in the `84 script.
+Lea Thompson lied about Eric failing as a comedian, because she was following the company line.

 “I feel like BTTF was funny, but it wasn’t laugh-out-loud funny.
 It’s kind of harsh that a director would blame the actor for not making their film funny.
-Maybe they should have written it to be funny instead of relying on the actor to do it for them.
+Maybe they should have written it to be funny instead of relying on the actor.
 I get that it’s the actor’s job to play the role, but BTTF was not that funny.
-It was clever, though I wouldn’t choose it on a Saturday night if I was looking for laughs.”
+It was clever, though I wouldn’t choose it on a Saturday night if I was looking for laughs.
+It had drama.”

 When a movie isn’t funny, most people blame the screenplay instead of the star.
 This is because they laugh as a result of the lines instead of faces and slapstick.
 Spielberg claimed that he wanted an actor in the vein of Daffy Duck, so Jim Carrey would’ve been better than Fox.
 Coincidentally, Jim was in an NBC sitcom titled The Duck Factory.
 It aired from April to July of 1984.
 He would’ve been available for BTTF because Once Bitten began filming in February, 1985.
 Fox was the first choice for Once Bitten but was rejected because the executive producer didn’t think that he could carry a big-screen role.